watson-developer-cloud/salesforce-sdk/examples/discovery/README.md

   = new IBMDiscoveryV1Models.QueryOptionsBuilder()
     .environmentId('ENVIRONMENT_ID')
     .collectionId('COLLECTION_ID')
-    .query('enriched_text.entities.text:Harvard')
+    .query('enriched_text.entities.text:IBM')
     .returnField(new List<String> { 'extracted_metadata.title' })
     .build();
 IBMDiscoveryV1Models.QueryResponse response = discovery.query(options);

+System.debug(response);
 ```

-Taking a look at the printed result, you should see 6 names returned.
-Sure enough, 5 of the returned speakers hold degrees from Harvard University, with Marc Benioff having the connection due to a mention in Harvard Business Review.
+Taking a look at the printed result, you should see 1 name returned, that name being Ginni Rometty, the IBM President and CEO.

 ## Conclusion
 Congratulations!
 You've completed the lab and hopefully feel more familiar with the Watson Salesforce SDK and navigating IBM Cloud to create and manage your Watson services.
 We hope that the new SDK will make it easy to integrate Watson into your Salesforce apps by offering a simple, consistent interface.